adrih1/Ecole42/Snow-Crash/level04/Ressources/solve.md

 x(param("x"));
 ```

-## Reading doc about Perl

-Langage initially used for text processing.
 The program is a CGI script in Perl (served by a web server on port 4747) that retrieves a parameter x from an HTTP request, executes a shell command with this value, and returns the result or any errors as HTML content.

-## Executing the script
 ```bash
 $ curl -I http://localhost:4747
 HTTP/1.1 200 OK